Also known as: Polycythemia vera, primary polycythemia, secondary polycythemia, newborn polycythemia, PFCP.

 What is polycythemia?

-Polycythemia is a rare and serious blood disease that causes the bone marrow to produce too many red blood cells (adjusted for race, age, sex and altitude) to circulate in the blood stream.
+Polycythemia is a rare and serious blood disease that causes the bone marrow to produce too many red blood cells to circulate in the blood stream.
 This causes the blood to become thicker, makes it more difficult for blood to flow throughout the body, and can lead to blood clots.

 Polycythemia can be divided into:

 - Polycythemia vera

 Secondary polycythemia may be congenital (e.g.hemoglobin variants) or acquired.